shamina-dev/shamina-dev/README.md

 ---

 ## 👩‍💻 About Me
-Hi — I'm **Shamina Palansooriya**, an HND Software Engineering student at **NIBM Kandy, Sri Lanka**, and currently interning at **N-meg Technologies**.
-I build web apps, work with sensor data, and enjoy turning data into usable dashboards.
+Hi — I'm **Shamina Palansooriya**, an HND Software Engineering student at **NIBM Kandy, Sri Lanka**, and currently intern at **N-meg Technologies**.
+I build web apps and enjoy turning data into usable dashboards.

 ---